Where’s the skill in that? will explain how knowing a BNI member’s skillset can help connect that person to other business people!

 Not long ago, I was at an event where many real estate investors were networking.
-That night I met a woman, a fellow real estate investor, and struck up a conversation.
+That night I met a woman, a fellow real estate investor, and struck up an engaging conversation.

 As it turns out, I was able to make a connection between my BNI colleague and Lois I because of a skillset she has.
 Lois plays violin for the ISO.
 I remember back to the specific conversation she and I had about a violin I’d bought at an auction, mostly because I thought it would look cool as a decoration.
 This all sparked from a simple question I’d asked her during our first meeting, “What do you keep busy with?”
 Lois chose to talk about playing the violin.